SinaNavidii/SinaNavidii/README.md

 </p>

 <p>
-My journey into this field started with robotics, where I first got hooked on programming and problem-solving.
-Later, during my master’s program, I was drawn to operations research and mathematical modeling.
-Discovering gradient descent led me to machine learning—and now here I am, diving deep into it!
+My journey into this field began with a robotics competition during my undergrad, where I got interested in programming and problem-solving.
+In my master’s program, I became drawn to operations research and mathematical modeling.
+Discovering gradient descent eventually led me to machine learning—and now I’m excited to be diving deeper into it.
 </p>

 <p>